luascfl/auto-deletenotifications-linkedin/README.md

-Mantaining updates for this script found at: https://iag.me/socialmedia/how-to-bulk-delete-your-linkedin-notifications/ All credits goes to source.
+Mantaining updates for this script found at: https://iag.me/socialmedia/how-to-bulk-delete-your-linkedin-notifications/

+All credits goes to author Ian Anderson Gray.